OPSILab/Cape/docs/install/install-cape-sdk-client.md

 Modify properties ("value" part after the colon) in **`cape-service-sdk/WEB-INF/classes/application.properties`**.

-  - **`cape.serviceSdk.businessId`**: The businessId assigned to the Service Provider running this instance of Cape SDK.
+  - **`cape.serviceSdk.businessId`**: The **Business Id** assigned to the Service Provider running this instance of Cape SDK.
 This value must match with the ones set in the Service Provider's Service descriptions.
+At the moment its value is arbitrary but must be unique within the same Cape Server instance.

   - **`cape.serviceSdk.`**: The full url (`host`:`port`/service-manager) of deployed Cape SDK client artifact (e.g. `http://localhost:8080/cape-service-sdk`).